-Re-discovering my confidence and creating space to reflect – instead of wallowing in worry – happened because I reached out to a mentor.
+Re-discovering my confidence and creating space to reflect (instead of wallowing) happened because I reached out to a mentor.
 We talked about the situation and she listened to my experience and helped me see that this was but one moment in time.

 Now upon reflection, I know it wasn’t as bad as it appeared.
-The truth is, it was a mild bump that opened my eyes to new ways of supporting and relating to others.
+In fact, let’s call it a mild bump that opened my eyes to new ways of supporting and relating to others.

 It has helped me reflect on my own leadership skills – making me realise there are strategies I can implement and share to help ensure we are maintaining mental health and sustaining professional resilience.

-Mentoring allows you to listen actively to the challenges people are experiencing and assist others in finding the support they require, not just what I think they need.
+Mentoring allows me to listen actively to the challenges people are experiencing and assist others in finding the support they require, not just what I think they need.